All Episodes

 By the way, you have a pro-Democratic firm now admitting that Trump's approval rating is remarkably stable, despite, quote, Russia gate bombshells about taxes and taxicabs and loan applications.

-Anyway, uh that's a pretty interesting sign.
+Anyway, that's a pretty interesting sign.

-Remember the media last full blown over the top, you know, all impeachment all the time, sparked literally by Michael Cohn's plea deal and his attorney, Lanny Davis.
+Remember the media last, full-blown over-the-top, you know, all impeachment all the time sparked literally by Michael Cohn's plea deal and his attorney, Lanny Davis.

-Turns out Lanny wasn't exactly being truthful and honest the last few days.
+Turns out Lanny wasn't exactly being truthful and honest the last few days, and he's been out admitting that he made the whole thing up.

 Now, if Democrats aren't angry about this, you should be.

-And you know, why, for example, would anyone say as a lawyer, oh, my client would never accept a pardon.
+And, you know, why, for example, would anyone say as a lawyer, oh, my client would never accept a pardon?

 Well, obviously he's not facing five years in jail.